Quick Start Guide

 • When you first enter the world, you’ll likely have spells or abilities in your inventory

-• Clicking on a spell that’s been “scribed” into your book, lets you then add it to your ability bar by:
+• Clicking on a spell that’s been “scribed” into your book lets you add it to your ability bar by:

-• Or pressing the 1-0 keys to add it to the corresponding slot
+• Pressing the 1-0 keys to add it to the corresponding slot

-• To attack an enemy, you target them and hit the 'Q' key
+• To attack an enemy, target them and press Q

 • When you kill an enemy, right-click its corpse with your mouse to loot its items